abelidze/lua4gba/README.md

 Its source is rather self-explanatory:

-* It uses GBFS tool `"padbin"` to adjust the Lua4gba.gba ROM size to a multiple of 256 (this alignement is needed by GBFS to find its root entry).
+* It uses GBFS tool `"padbin"` to adjust the Lua4gba.gba ROM size to a multiple of 256 (this alignment is needed by GBFS to find its root entry).

 * It builds a temporary GBFS file containing the `"examples/demo.lua"` Lua source.